Mezzanine floor with super king size bed (can be made into twin beds)

 Kassiopi is 15 minutes from the house, this lovely, lively fishing port is full of local life; it has some good suppliers from boat firms, a car hire company, larger supermarkets as well as a whole host of bars and tavernas.
 There is good nightlife for teenagers and some great gift shops and internet cafes.

 It is a longer 40 minute drive down to Corfu Town which has bars, restaurants and cafes galore.

 A beautiful stone olive press in an idyllic setting within the grounds of Agnos House, in 5 acres of beautifully landscaped gardens and olive groves with stunning views down to the sea and across to the mountain range in Albania.
 The main farmhouse will not be in use during your stay, so you will be able to enjoy its stunning pool, which is bigger than any you will find for a house like Little Agnos.

 Very careful thought has gone into the renovation, using only the original materials from the area.
-The colours throughout the house will be bright, the finish will be to a very high standard and quality, with a focus on comfort.
+The colours throughout the house are bright, the finish to a very high standard and quality, with a focus on comfort.
 Internally, there is a mezzanine floor bedroom area, looking down over the lower floor.
-On the ground floor there will be a well equipped kitchen with polished concrete work surfaces and reclaimed timber doors and a central island for food preparation, a large dining area, comfortable sofas and a large shower room.
-There will be a 3m wide Crittall steel window looking out over the Olive Grove, with a terrace and seating under the trees and a hammock strung in the trees.
+On the ground floor there is a well equipped kitchen with polished concrete work surfaces and reclaimed timber doors and a central island for food preparation, a large dining area, comfortable sofas and a large shower room.
+There is a 3m wide Crittall steel window looking out over the Olive Grove, with a terrace and seating under the trees and a hammock strung in the trees.